Avid reader, course taker, and video watcher. Spirit nerd. Founder of Love and Profit.

 There's a simple "rule" that I have adopted to make this learning process more conscious and repeatable.
 It's easy and anyone can implement it tomorrow.
 This works for me.
 Maybe it will for you.
 Or maybe it won't.
 Try it and let me know.

 Learning through more outputs and less inputs.

-I believe our whole lives are actually experiments in consciousness.
-A good experiment, the way I think about it, is another word for adult play.
-When we line up with the playful experimental energy of ourselves, we can get into fantastic feelings of aliveness and see incredible progress.
-We can learn a lot.
+A good experiment is another word for adult play.
+When we line up with the playful experimental energy of ourselves, we can learn a lot, and get a lot done in the process.
+We can get into fantastic feelings of aliveness and see incredible progress.

-We also know this.
-We are not happy with this.
-And sometimes we break out and it feels so amazing.
-Like we decide to travel somewhere we've never been.
-We come back so energized and motivated.
+Like when we decide to travel somewhere we've never been.
+We come back so energized, motivated, and re-thinking our lives.

 That's the kind of experiment I'm talking about.
 We can use that in a much smaller, more regular way.